 Welcome to Discovery and Inspiration, a podcast series from the National Humanities Center.
 For over forty years the National Humanities Center has been a home away from home for humanities scholars from around the world—historians and philosophers, scholars of literature and music and art and dozens of other fields.

 We invite you to join us as we sit down with scholars to discuss their work—to better understand the questions that intrigue and perplex them, the passion that drives them, and how their scholarship may change the ways we think about the world around us.
 We hope these conversations spark your own curiosity and inspire you to learn more.

-Listen to episodes below or subscribe to the Discovery and Inspiration podcast on SoundCloud, Apple Podcasts, GooglePlayMusic, Spotify, Spreaker, TuneIn, Blubbry, or iHeartRadio.
+Listen to episodes below or subscribe to the Discovery and Inspiration podcast series on SoundCloud, Apple Podcasts, GooglePlayMusic, Spotify, Spreaker, TuneIn, Blubbry, or iHeartRadio.

 In our third season of Discovery and Inspiration, we meet and talk with scholars expanding our appreciation for how the humanities are helping address ecological crises, the ways that scientific ideas circulated across the Mediterranean world in the Renaissance, and the formative and transformative power of reading.

-The second season of Discovery and Inspiration features conversations with scholars who are examining everything from the detritus that we discard to the history of the universe and the concept of the infinite.
+The second season of Discovery and Inspiration features conversations with humanities scholars who are examining everything from the detritus that we discard to the history of the universe and the concept of the infinite.
 They also plumb the depths of the human mind, from the ponderings of Aquinas to the role of neuroaesthetics, to the painful history of the world’s largest mental asylum.

-In this, the inaugural season of Discovery and Inspiration, we ask scholars to share their work on a range of topics from the life of Paul the Apostle to the role of demons in Shakespeare, from the interwoven threads of music in early modern Italy to the influence of rock and roll on contemporary fiction.
+In this, the inaugural season of Discovery and Inspiration, we ask humanities scholars to share their work on a range of topics from the life of Paul the Apostle to the role of demons in Shakespeare, from the interwoven threads of music in early modern Italy to the influence of rock and roll on contemporary fiction.